 Heated lavage of the bladder or GI tract transfers minimal heat, although closed thoracic lavage through 2 thoracostomy tubes is very efficient in severe cases.
 Peritoneal lavage with dialysate heated to 40 to 45° C requires 2 catheters with outflow suction and is expecially useful for severely hypothermic patients who have rhabdomyolysis, toxin ingestions, or electrolyte abnormalities.

-CPR is not done if patients have a perfusing rhythm, even if pulses are not palpable.
+If patients have a perfusing rhythm, even if pulses are not palpable, perfusion is possible.
+Thus, CPR is not done if patients have a perfusing rhythm unless true cardiac arrest is confirmed by absence of cardiac motion on bedside cardiac ultrasonography.
 Fluids are given, and active rewarming is done.
 Hypotension and bradycardia are expected when core temperature is low and, if due solely to hypothermia, need not be aggressively treated.
 Patients with a nonperfusing rhythm require CPR.
 Chest compressions and endotracheal intubation are done.
 Defibrillation is difficult if body temperature is low; one attempt with a 2 watt sec/Kg charge may be made, but if ineffective, further attempts are generally deferred until temperature reaches > 30° C. Advanced life support should be continued until temperature reaches 32° C unless obviously lethal injuries or disorders are present.
 However, advanced cardiac life-support drugs (eg, antiarrhythmics, vasopressors, inotropes) are usually not given.
-Low-dose dopamine (1 to 5 μg/kg/min) or other catecholamine infusions are typically reserved for patients who have disproportionately severe hypotension and who do not respond to fluid resuscitation and rewarming.
+Low-dose dopamine (1 to 5 mcg/kg/min) or other catecholamine infusions are typically reserved for patients who have disproportionately severe hypotension and who do not respond to fluid resuscitation and rewarming.
 Severe hyperkalemia (> 10 mEq/L) during resuscitation typically indicates a fatal outcome and can guide resuscitation efforts.